 3.3 Review of a Decision not to Promote or Award Tenure

-The purpose of a formal review is to determine whether the process in making the promotion or tenure decision was adequate and fair.
-The review process is not to reevaluate the merits of a promotion or tenure candidate’s case.
+The purpose of a formal review is limited to determining whether the process in making the promotion or tenure decision was adequate and fair.
+The formal review should not reevaluate the merits of a promotion or tenure candidate’s case.

-The basis for deciding whether the process was adequate and fair shall be limited to determining whether there were significant procedural errors that substantially affected the outcome, and in addition in a tenure case, whether a standard for deciding tenure was used that significantly differed from the Institute’s single standard for tenure described in MIT’s Policies and Procedures and applying the different standard substantially affected the decision made.
+The basis for deciding whether the process was adequate and fair shall be limited to determining whether there were significant procedural errors that substantially affected the outcome, and in addition in a tenure case, whether the standard used for deciding tenure significantly differed from the Institute’s standard for tenure described in MIT’s Policies and Procedures and, if so, whether applying the different standard substantially affected the decision made.

-The Provost will decide if a review will be undertaken after making a preliminary review of the request to determine whether the request provides one or more appropriate grounds for review.
+The Provost will decide if a review will be undertaken after making a preliminary review of the request to determine whether the request provides one or more sufficient grounds for review.
 In making that decision, the Provost may consult with whomever the Provost decides is appropriate.
 The Provost’s decision on whether to proceed with a formal review is a final decision and will be provided in writing to the requestor.

-If the Provost determines that a formal review is warranted, the Provost will consult as appropriate with the Chair of the Faculty and appoint an ad hoc faculty committee of three senior faculty (naming one as chair) and notify the review requestor of the names.
-If the review requestor believes that any of the ad hoc committee members could not participate as an objective fact finder, he or she should timely write to the Provost explaining his or her reasons, and the Provost, in his discretion, will decide if there is a need for an alternate appointment.
+If the Provost determines that a formal review is warranted, the Provost will consult as appropriate with the Chair of the Faculty and appoint an ad hoc faculty committee of three senior faculty (naming one as chair) and notify the review requestor of their appointment.
+If the review requestor believes that any of the ad hoc committee members could not participate as an objective fact finder, he or she should write to the Provost in a timely fashion explaining his or her reasons, and the Provost, in his or her discretion, will decide if there is a need for an alternate committee appointment.

 In order to determine whether the promotion or tenure process was adequate and fair, the Provost will provide a written charge to the ad hoc committee that normally will ask the ad hoc committee to find facts in order to answer the following type of questions, if applicable:

 - Did the process in consideration of a promotion or tenure case deviate in any significant way from the standard processes provided for such promotion or tenure cases that substantially affected the outcome;

-- Was the process for consideration of the promotion or tenure case significantly influenced by one or more factors unrelated to the evaluation of the promotion or tenure candidate which indicates an inappropriate bias in the decision making process, and if so, did that influence substantially affect the outcome; and
+- Was the process for consideration of the promotion or tenure case significantly influenced by one or more factors unrelated to the evaluation of the promotion or tenure candidate, which may indicate an inappropriate bias in the decision-making process, and if so, did that influence substantially affect the outcome; and

 - Any other questions the Provost identifies that relate to a review of the fairness and adequacy of the process that led to the decision not to promote or not to advance or award tenure.